NightClover-code/modern-ecommerce/README.md

 I wanted to build another eCommerce website using newer technologies than my [previous eCommerce project](https://github.com/NightClover-code/basic-eCommerce-website), where I used `Firebase` to store data and `Redux` for state management.

-I went with a `client` & `server` approach, and this time I mixed two frameworks for the first time, which were `Next.js` and `Nest.js`.
+I went with a `client-server` approach, and this time I mixed two frameworks for the first time, which were `Next.js` and `Nest.js`.

 This project was very fun to build, as I encountred multiple challenges on how to coordinate between a fast, secure, and strictly-typed Nest.js API; and a Next.js app based on client-side fetching.